ros2/design/articles/qos_configurability.md

   QosOverridingOptions{true});  // allow_reconfigurable all qos
 ```

-That will automatically declare the parameters for reconfiguring the qos policies that can be overridden in the following way:
+That will automatically declare the parameters for reconfiguring the QoS policies that can be overridden in the following way:

 ```yaml
 /my/ns/node_name: